Ragerlab/Script_for_Cytokine-Signature-Clusters-as-a-Tool-to-Compare-Changes-associated-with-Tobacco-Product-/README.md

 ## Cytokine Distribution Comparison (Table S2, Table S3)
 - Using Wilcoxon Rank Sum tests to compare baseline & cigarette smoker distributions or baseline & e-cigarette smokers by compartment (Table S2).
 - Using Wilcoxon Rank Sum tests to compare baseline cytokine concentrations across compartments (not in manuscript).
 - Used ANOVA test as a crude model (serving as similar function as original Wilcoxon Rank Sum tests) to compare ANCOVA results.
-ANCOVA was run to control for covariates (sex, race, and age) (Table S3).
+ANCOVA was run to control for age (Table S3).

+## Cluster Distribution Comparison (Table S5)
+- Used ANOVA test as a crude model (serving as similar function as original Wilcoxon Rank Sum tests) to compare ANCOVA results.
+ANCOVA was run to control for age (Table S3).
+This is the same analysis in the cytokine distribution comparison, but now we are comparing clusters of cytokines rather than individual cytokines.

 ## Baseline Analysis (Figure 1, Table 2, and Figure S1)
 - Calculating and visualizing mean and standard deviation of baseline (non-smokers) concentrations for each cytokine (Figure 1).